-Dana can automatically provide a byte array representation of Data instances, as long as the Data type includes only fields of primitive type (including fixed-size arrays of primitive type).
+Dana can automatically provide a direct byte array representation of Data instances, as long as the Data type includes only fields of primitive type (including static arrays).

 This is done by using the notation dana.serial(x).
-This operation returns a reference to a byte array containing the contents of x as a stream of bytes.
-This reference is readable and writable, allowing the individual bytes of a data instance to be modified.
+This operation returns a reference to a byte array which has the contents of x as a stream of bytes.
+This byte array reference is readable and writable, allowing the individual bytes of a data instance to be modified.

 As an example, we could write a data instance to file like this: